BobWritesCode/ci-Project2/README.md

 ### User Requirements

 Some example user stories which will affect the design and functions of this site:
-- *"As a first time visitor, I want to know what this site is about.
+- *"As a first-time visitor, I want to know what this site is about.
 I may use several different devices (mobile/tablet etc.) to view the site.
 I would like to be able to navigate easily"*
 - *"I want to have easy-to-follow steps and nothing being over complicated"*
 - *"I want it to be dummy-proof.
-If there are any errors please help me in correcting them."*
+If there are any errors, please help me in correcting them."*
 - *"I am a streamer want to be able to share the results on my live broadcast to my viewers."*
 - *"I am a officer manager and I want to be able to share the results on a TV screen."*